 The above represents a basic outline of the most common Mental Health disorders seen within the Specialist Medical Clinic.

-However the list of disorders and symptoms seen by our professional team is far more extensive and therefore if anyone is experiencing any change in their mental well-being or feels they are ready to make the first step in addressing their Mental Health needs it is advised to make an appointment with one of our trained Mental Health professionals.
+However the list of disorders and symptoms seen by our professional team is far more extensive, if you are experiencing any change in their mental well-being or feel you are ready to make the first step in addressing your Mental Health needs, please make an appointment with one of our trained Mental Health professionals.

-The stress and turmoil of daily life can also have a huge impact on our functionality and mental well-being.
-One does not need to be experiencing any of the symptoms mentioned in the above list to recognize that they may require the help of a trained mental health professional to guide them during such a time.
+The stress and turmoil of daily life can also have a huge impact on our functionality and mental well-being. you do not need to be experiencing any of the symptoms mentioned in the above list to recognise that you may require the help of a trained mental health professional to guide you during such a time.

-Psychotherapy can be utilized to help individuals (or groups) who experience a wide range of difficulties in life.
+Psychotherapy can be utilised to help individuals (or groups) who experience a wide range of difficulties in life.
 These include (but are not limited to)

 - The turmoil of loss / bereavement